HIV & STI Testing

 - A negative reaction may mean a person does not have HIV or it’s too soon to tell.

 STI testing is completed using a sample of urine.

 - A urine sample is collected in a cup or a self-swab of the vagina, urethra, throat or rectum.

 - Results are available in 7 to 10 business days.

 - Students with a positive test are called to schedule a treatment appointment with the Student Health Clinic.

 Why should students get tested for HIV and STIs?

-The Center for Disease Control and Prevention (CDC) recommends every person between the ages of 13 and 64 get tested at least once, to know their HIV status.
+The Center for Disease Control and Prevention (CDC) recommends every person between the 13 and 64 years of age get tested at least once, to know their HIV status.
 It is estimated that about half of people between 13 and 24 years of age are unaware of their HIV status and may be unknowingly transmitting the virus to other people.